moonggae/stardew-valley-randomizer/More Random Edition/Assets/CustomImages/readme.txt

 DO NOT delete the springobjects.png image, as it's used as the base image for these replacements.

 Fruit tree sapling sprites are replaced when the appropriate setting is on.
 The image to be used for that is directly in the SpringObjects directory, and is called "fruitTreeSprites.png".
-This consists of six 16 x 16 fruit tree sapling sprites in the following order:
+This consists of six 16 x 16px fruit tree sapling sprites in the following order:
 - cherry, apricot, orange, peach, pomegranate, apple

-The following is details about each folder:
+The following are details about each folder:

 Boots and Fish:
-- Each image must be 16 x 16
+- Each image must be 16 x 16px

 Crops:
-- Each image must be 16 x 16
+- Each image must be 16 x 16px
-- One image with a matching name must exist for each corresponding crop growth image under the following:
+- For each crop growth in the following folders, there has to be one crop image with the same name:
  - CustomImages/CropGrowth/NormalCrops (without the -4 or -5 in the name)
  - CustomImages/CropGrowth/RegrowingCrops
  - CustomImages/CropGrowth/TrellisCrops

 Flowers:
-- Each image must be 32 x 16 - the first 16 x 16 image being the flower that's used if no custom hue is applied, and the second being the base image to apply hue to, before overlaying on top of the first image.
+- Each image must be 32 x 16px - the first 16 x 16px image being the flower that's used if no custom hue is applied.
+The second image is overlayed onto the first image if the flower is using hues.
-- One image with a mathcing name must exist for the corresponding crop growth image under CustomImages/CropGrowth/Flowers
+- One image with a matching name must exist for the corresponding crop growth image under CustomImages/CropGrowth/Flowers

 Seeds:
-- Each image must be 16 x 16
+- Each image must be 16 x 16px
-- One image with a matching name must exist for each corresponding crop growth image under the following:
+- For each crop growth in the following folders, there has to be one crop image with the same name:
  - CustomImages/CropGrowth/NormalCrops (without the -4 or -5 in the name)
  - CustomImages/CropGrowth/RegrowingCrops
  - CustomImages/CropGrowth/TrellisCrops